Gila Valley Arizona Temple: History

-The announcement of the temple on April 26, 2008 came concurrently with the Gilbert Arizona Temple, and together were the first new temples announced since Thomas S. Monson assumed responsibilities as the president of the LDS Church.
+Plans to build the temple announced on April 26, 2008, was done concurrently with the Gilbert Arizona Temple.
+These were the first temples announced after Thomas S. Monson became the LDS Church's president.

-Local church leadership announced on September 21, 2008, that the temple would be built on church owned property adjacent to U.S. Route 70 in the unincorporated community of Central.
+Local church leadership announced on September 21, 2008, that the temple would be built on church-owned property adjacent to U.S. Route 70 in the unincorporated community of Central.
 A petition to grant an exception to building height restrictions to accommodate a 100 ft steeple for the temple was given a favorable recommendation by the Graham County Planning and Zoning Commission and was subsequently approved by the county board of supervisors on October 20.

 A groundbreaking and site dedication ceremony took place on February 14, 2009, officially beginning the construction process.
-The structure was completed on September 22 with the placement of the Angel Moroni statue on the temple's steeple.
+The structure was completed on September 22 with the placement of the angel Moroni statue on its steeple.
 Additional site improvements, including landscaping and interior work, were completed in early 2010.

+On December 13, 2009, the church announced the public open house that was held from April 23 to May 15, 2010, excluding Sundays.
+During the open house, more than 90,000 people visited the temple.

+On May 22, 2010, the day before the temple’s dedication, over 1,600 area youth participated in a cultural celebration depicting the church's history in Arizona.
+More than 3,500 people attended the celebration, including Thomas S. Monson.

+The temple was dedicated by Monson on May 23, 2010, in three sessions.
+During remarks before the dedicatory prayer, Monson noted that an anonymous benefactor, a woman from the area, had given $500,000 to allow the temple to be adorned with much original artwork.

-The new temple serves the significant Latter-day Saint population in the eastern part of Arizona's Gila River Valley, who previously had to travel to the Mesa Arizona Temple, 150 miles to the west.
+At the time, the new temple served the significant Latter-day Saint population in the eastern part of Arizona's Gila River Valley, who previously had to travel to the Mesa Arizona Temple, 150 miles to the west.
 The area has a historical significance to the LDS Church; Thatcher, which was founded by Mormon pioneers in 1881, was home to former LDS Church president Spencer W. Kimball during his youth in the early part of the 1900s.
 Speculation that the area would be home to a temple was made as early as 1882, when Jesse N. Smith predicted that a temple would be built in Thatcher.

-During remarks prior to the dedicatory prayer, Monson noted that an anonymous benefactor, a woman from the area, had given $500,000 to allow the temple to be adorned with much original artwork.

-In 2020, the Gila Valley Arizona Temple was closed in response to the coronavirus pandemic.
+In 2020, like all the church's others, the Gila Valley Arizona Temple was closed for a time in response to the COVID-19 pandemic.